Heritage Crafts at Risk

 Historic Life Weekends

-For 2021 we have new topics in our popular series of Historic Life weekends.
+See what other interesting Historic Life weekends we have in store for the remainder of 2021!
 There will be a chance to chat to experts, see demonstrations and displays as well as explore the Museum.
 These are ideal for people specifically interested in the subject areas, as well as those generally interested in a topic and looking for an enjoyable, relaxing day out with a difference.